ronkok/Hurmet/docs/en/manual.md

 Create a cell
 <dd>

 Hurmet calculation cells display math and perform numeric calculations.
-To create a calculation cell in  Hurmet.io, select a spot in the document, then click the ![plus] button or type __Alt c__.
+To create a calculation cell in  Hurmet.app, select a spot in the document, then click the ![plus] button or type __Alt c__.
 Save the cell by hitting the __Shift-Enter__ keys.
 You can escape any changes by hitting the __Esc__ key  or by clicking elsewhere in the document.

-The demonstration box to the lower-left mimics a Hurmet.io calculation cell.
+The demonstration box to the lower-left mimics a Hurmet.app calculation cell.
 It can do one calculation at a time.
 Use it to practice the material in this tutorial.
 </dd>

 Statements